sabel83/mpllibs/libs/metamonad/doc/let.md

 `Name` with `Exp` in `Body`.
 It recurses into template instantiations.
 The return value of the `let` metafunction is the updated `Body`.

+Let can deal with templates taking not more than `MPLLIBS_LIMIT_METAFUNCTION_ARITY` template arguments.
+This is macro and its value is 10 by default.

 ## Header

 ```cpp